zackm/SteelBridgeRevamp/README.md

   - You're almost done!
 Now you just need to update the PM's info.
   - Replace the PM name and email where noted in the html.
 - That's it! :sparkles: Congratulations! :sparkles: Now upload it to the OCF servers!
 Instructions below:
+- Now add yourself to the list of website maintainers at the bottom of this file.
+Don't worry about adding your email if you're not comfortable with that.
+Just make sure the PM's email is on the site, and then questions can go through them.

 ### Uploading Instructions
 - The site is hosted on Berkeley's [OCF](http://ocf.berkeley.edu) servers.